cristotodev/imgsocial-node/README.md

 # Requirements

-To use this program or modify it, you need [node](https://nodejs.org/es/) on your system and install all dependencies.
+To use this program or modify it, you need [node](https://nodejs.org/es/), [mongo](https://www.mongodb.com/es) and install all dependencies.